Healthdirect Free Australian health advice you can count on.

 • Contraception affects both you and your partner, so you are both responsible for it.

-• The type of contraception you use is your choice — your doctor can help you understand the benefits of each type to help you decide.
+• Your doctor can help you understand the benefits and risks of each type of birth control.

 What is contraception?

-Someone can get pregnant when a sperm released during sex fertilises an egg, which then implants in the uterus (womb).
-Contraception prevents pregnancy, so people can have sex while preventing an unplanned pregnancy.
+Pregnancy can happen when sperm released during penis-in-vagina sex fertilises an egg, which then implants in your uterus (womb).

 What types of contraception are available?